Names: Molock, Moloch, Molekh, Malkam, Mulach, Makal, Muluk, Malik, Malech, Makal, Makkal

 A lord of the Black Flame, Molock is the one who helps the magickian complete the Adamas Ater [Black Diamond] or Lapis Exilis [Stone of Exile], being the variant of the Lapis Philosophicus which is attainable through Qliphothic alchemy.
 He can teach one to fortify their astral double against vampyric wraiths.

-My take is that Molock is Milcom, but not Kronos, Melqart, or Ba’al-Hanan.
+My take is that Molock is not the same being as Kronos, Melqart, or Ba’al-Hanan.
+I feel that Melchom is a projection or “avatar” of Moloch.

 I asked Molock what ways he influenced the world in.
 He said that he strives for the creation of overmen through the causation of danger and conflict.
 He turns people into warriors and soldiers.
 He works for the creation of new architecture, unique genetic codes, and the rise of people and organizations to power.
 He wrathfully opposes Jehovah’s influence and breeds demons with Lilith.
 In general, Adrammelech, whom Moloch is only a little more powerful than, enacts the same agendas as Moloch, save that while Moloch pursues them in a phenotypically physical way, Adrammelech pursues them in a phenotypically spiritual way.
 Moloch has a strong relationship with Cronos, a relationship, an alliance, based on power.